 |The Beatles play Shea Stadium in biggest concert ever, 1965|

-On stage The Beatles were reliant on the sound from their own puny amplifiers - it was as if they were all wearing earplugs.
-Crucially they could not hear each other - Ringo Starr struggled to keep the beat by watching the gyrating rear ends of his fellow band mates.
-John Lennon describes the frustration this created:
+On stage The Beatles were reliant on their own puny amplifiers.
+Crucially they could not hear each other play.
+Ringo Starr could only keep the beat by watching the gyrating rear ends of his fellow band mates.
+John Lennon later described how this adversely affected their musicianship:

 Live concerts were also becoming more dangerous.
 Security at the big concerts was often chaotic and the 'bigger than Jesus' controversy made touring the US tense increasingly tense.
 A particularly unpleasant experience in the Philippines heightened this sense of vulnerability.